dburkart/fossil/docs/pipelines.md

 ## Chaining Operator

-Functions can be chained together using the `:` operator.
+Functions can be chained together using the pipe (`|`) operator.
 Each stage of the pipeline that is staged together "feeds" the next in the pipeline.
 Under the hood Fossil uses a Go `chan` to connect each stage to the next, allowing functions to operate in parallel.